andrewdisley/realchange-cms/hugo/content/get-involved/_index.md

   # News

+  ## 10th July

-  10/7: Thanks to the Rochdale Youth Offending Service for raising £28 via a sweet sale!
+  Thanks to the Rochdale Youth Offending Service for raising £28 via a sweet sale!
 It all goes into one big pot for people who are homeless in Rochdale Borough, so every little helps!

-  ##
 section:
   body: >-
     The Street Support Network is an online resource dedicated to connecting